Vogue Polska: Controversy

-The cover photography of the first issue caused controversy in Poland as the photographer, Jürgen Teller, featured Rubik and Bela standing next to a vintage Soviet-produced Volga GAZ-24 car and with Warsaw's Palace of Culture and Science in the background.
-In Poland, this car and this building are perceived as symbols of Stalinism and the communist oppression, which raised questions about the political and ideological profile of the magazine and the aesthetics it was going to promote.
+The cover photograph of the first issue caused controversy in Poland.
+Taken by Jürgen Teller, featured Rubik and Bela standing next to a vintage Soviet-produced Volga GAZ-24, with Warsaw's Palace of Culture and Science in the background.
+Critics objected to the use of imagery associated with Poland's communist past, as well as to the photograph's deliberately austere aesthetic, while supporters praised the cover for departing from the conventions of fashion photography and presenting an unconventional image of contemporary Poland.